Geeksltd/Programming.Tips/docs/Methods.md

 #### Case study: Shopping basket

-&nbsp;&nbsp; Let’s look at an example.
+Let’s look at an example.
 Let’s say you have a ShoppingBasket class where you want to define a method to add a product to it.

 ```c#
 class ShoppingBasket